LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/in-oblivion-you-get-tested.md

 When you are truly free,

-when you are being forgotten
+when you are being

-by society,
+forgotten by society,

-when you escape the need
+when you escape

-for acceptance,
+the need for acceptance,

 when you are one

 with no other body,

-your actions display
+your actions show in handsight

 your real testament.